RyanTBerry/Grafana_Edge/README.md

 # Grafana_Edge
 Docker Image for Grafana on Edge

-Example module to deploy Grafrana on an Azure IOT Edge Device
+Example module to build a Grafrana container for deployment on an Azure IOT Edge Device